-Areas for the two OIMB knowledge-based quarterly examinations:
+OIMB knowledge-based quarterly examinations:

-The topics for each quarter are listed below.
+The topics for the exams are listed below.
+The specific topic of the exam for a given quarter will depend upon the student, their academic background (possible gaps), and the faculty involved that quarter.
 At the beginning of each term in which a student will take one of these exams, the students will be given a reading list that may include readings in basic concepts, as well as some recent literature.
-The written exams will be given during the last week of the regular term (not during finals week) and will be evaluated by one or more marine biology faculty members with expertise in the areas that the respective exams cover.
+The written exams will be given during the last week of the regular term (week 10) and will be evaluated by one or more marine biology faculty members with expertise in the areas that the respective exams cover.